freedomlayer/offset_docs/doc/docs/source/intro/blockchain_comparison.rst

 Next, assume that Bob buys a chocolate bar from Charli for the price of $2.
 Now the balance between Bob and Charli is -$2 from Bob's point of view, and +$2 from Charli's point of view.
 In the moment of purchase, new money was created by Bob.
-In this case we can say that the amount of money in the market is $2.
+In this case we can say that the total amount of money in the market is
+$2.

 .. image:: images/bob_charli_mutual_2.svg
   :alt: Creation of money by Bob's purchase